murb/hashpash/readme.md

 ## Alternatives

 The idea is not unique, since 2005 we already have [PwdHash](https://www.pwdhash.com/).
 HashPash improves on this with its size, encryption method and its ability to run standalone.
+Recently I also found out about [LessPass](https://lesspass.com/#/).
+It has better visual design than hashpash and comes with browser plugins.
+It is not as easy to self-host it, though and it uses SHA256-HMAC, which [may be considered less secure](http://stackoverflow.com/questions/26311686/bcrypt-vs-pbkdf2withhmacsha1)